Sewee Visitor and Environmental Education Center New Hours of Operation

 from Tuesday through Saturday to Wednesday through Saturday 9 a.m. to 5 p.m. and closed on Sunday, Monday and Tuesday.

 The new hours of operation are expected to continue for the foreseeable future.

 |Red Wolves at Home at the Sewee Center!

 The Sewee Center is home for four endangered Red wolves.
-Two five-year old sisters arrived at the Center from the Salisbury Zoological Park on November 1, 2012.
-Growing up at the Salisbury Zoological Park, MD, the endangered wolves don't shy away from admiring viewers.
-On May 21, 2013 an eight-year old male and six-year old female arrived from the captive facility at Alligator River NWR.
+Two sisters arrived at the Center from the Salisbury Zoological Park on November 1, 2012.
+Growing up at the Salisbury Zoological Park, MD, the endangered siblings don't shy away from admiring viewers.
+On May 21, 2013 a male and emale arrived from the captive facility at Alligator River NWR.
 The male sired three pups in 2012 and hopes are high that pups will be born at the Center in 2014.
 With a population of approximately 300, the Red wolf is one of the most endangered animals in the world today.